Are Reviews for Companies that Buy your House Legit? (Below market value offers & Scams)

 Bare in mind that most genuine companies will cover legal fees, survey fee's and any admin fees.
 It does not add up for them financially to cover the cost of all of these additional fees and still pay close to full market value for your property.

-Homeowners should be aware of this and cut ties with any company that offers them this
+Homeowners should be aware of this and cut ties with any company that offers them this.
+Want to see what real feedback is like?
+Check out these Housebuyers4u reviews to see what quick sale customers say.

 Our Top 9 Ways to avoid Scammers